techmilldenton/flintconf/_features/features-balance.md

 title: Balance
 icon: list
 ---
-learn how to avoid burnout & strike a healthy work-life-... balance
+learn how to avoid burnout & strike a healthy work-life balance